Visitor Center Exhibit

 The Rosson House was restored in the 1970s through a community effort involving the City of Phoenix, dozens of local institutions and hundreds of volunteers.
 To learn more about the restoration of the Rosson House, view this video, courtesy KAET.

-- You are Here: Mapping Early Phoenix – Coming in September 2018 to the Stevens-Haustgen Bungalow, an exhibit made in conjunction with the Maricopa County Recorders Office, and supported in part by a grant from APS, this exhibit looks at who and what was here in turn-of-the-century Phoenix.
+(November 2018 – November 2019) Mapping Early Phoenix was created in conjunction with the Maricopa County Recorders Office, and supported in part by a grant from APS, this exhibit looked at who and what was here in turn-of-the-century Phoenix, and how the city has grown and changed with time.

 Victorian Secrets – A Glimpse of the Unmentionable